 - and stem

 are within the range for your body measurements and then adjusted properly.
-Competitive Cyclist has a nifty bike sizing calculator to give you some guidance and REI has some good tips as well.
+Jenson has a nifty bike sizing calculator to give you some guidance and REI has some good tips as well.
 If a bike shop does not know how or is not willing to properly fit you, you should take your business elsewhere.

 The most common fitting error I see is a saddle that is too low.
 You want your leg to be about 90% to full extension when at the bottom of your pedal motion so that you can use the full power of your entire legs.
 I see many people with almost a 90 degree knee bend and I get achy just thinking about it.
 You won’t get very far very fast that way and could easily hurt yourself.